Our passion is wine – and especially the undiscovered, artisan producers who are making some of the most exciting wine

 The Garagiste Festival is the first and only wine festival dedicated to the undiscovered and under-recognized artisan ‘garagiste’ producers who are making some of the best, most exciting, handcrafted small lot production wines in the world.
 The Garagiste Festival was named one of the Top Nine Epicurean Vacations by ABC News.
 Founded by fellow garagistes Stewart McLennan and Douglas Minnick, the Garagiste Festival is committed to fostering the spirit of free exchange of ideas and encouragement that has made California one of the friendliest, most successful and innovative wine-making regions in the world.
 The festival is produced by Garagiste Events, a 501C3 non-profit organization dedicated to furthering the education of future winemakers and those training for employment within the wine industry.

 Since inception, the non-profit Garagiste Events (producer of the Garagiste Festivals) has been a proud supporter of the Cal Poly Wine & Viticulture Program, which provides future winemakers with an education in all aspects of the wine business from the vineyard to the table.
-Proceeds from our festivals are donated to the Cal Poly Wine and Viticulture Program and will go toward the planned new Wine and Viticulture Innovation Centre.
+Proceeds from our festivals are donated to the Cal Poly Wine and Viticulture Program and go toward yearly scholarships for deserving Cal Poly students, striving to become future garagistes.
 To make a grape growing analogy, we see this program’s students as the rootstock upon which our wine region’s bright future will be grafted.

 Stewart McLennan – Co-Founder